csgohacks/master-guide/cheat-software/pastes-and-scams.md

 ## DeadlyCheats

+Pasted from another cheat, They ended up recoding the cheat for a v2 with a new dev, Even with the recode its still vac detected with buggy broken features.

 ## 420cheats

 Little features for the price, dev couldn't give two flying ducks about the cheat (thats why its pasted), detected often and make sure to stay away from the free cheat as its so broken and nearly as detected as ezfrags.